Latest happenings in crypto this week:

 Cardano – Staking is where it’s at.

 Cardano (ADA) is up 13% this past week alone, as of this writing.
-Cardano’s founder has stated that full staking will go live by August 18th and that Cardano holders can earn 10% a year in “delegation rewards.”
+Cardano’s founder has stated that full staking will go live by August 18th and that Cardano holders can generate 10% a year in “delegation rewards.”
 My backchannel with others in the space has given me markedly mixed feedback.
 Many are super bullish on the project and expect great things while others consider the project vaporware such that any failure to deliver would result in a precipitous drop in the token’s value.
 My take is that competition in the cryptocurrency space is always a great thing and is exactly what we need to accelerate the pace of adoption and improvement.

 Staking, or in some cases the future promise of staking, is proving a very lucrative market for traders this year.
 ADA is up over 120% this year, Ethereum, soon to see its own upgrade to proof of stake, is up 80%, Tezos (XTZ), also a staking token, is up 93% this year.